zwets/amr-trinity/containers/README.md

 This is a quick shot at containerising the three tools _with_ their databases included, for ease of integration with Nextflow.

-The wrapper scripts are set up such that the user needn't pass the location of the database - which are inside the container.
+Wrapper scripts are set up such that the user needn't pass the location of the databases (which we provide inside the containers).

 **TODO** The wrapper scripts are a quick kludge and need cleanup.

 ## Build

-To build the containers
+To build the container images

     podman build -t rgi:6.0.5 -f Dockerfile.rgi .
     podman build -t resfinder:4.7.2 -f Dockerfile.resfinder .
     podman build -t amrfinderplus:4.0.23 -f Dockerfile.amrfinderplus .

+There is also `Dockerfile.all` that produces an 'all-in-one' image with all three tools.
+This saves on size (3.3G vs 6.2G for the three added up) but isn't very modular.

 ## Run